Preparing to install the Monitor BI Server

 SSL certificate

-Purchase an SSL certificate for the server that will function as BI server.
+1. Purchase an SSL certificate for the server that will function as the BI server.
 This should be a certificate issued by a certification authority such as Verisign, Go Daddy, or Comodo.
 Certificates are either issued for the computer's DNS name (e.g., "monitor.yourcompany.com") or for an entire domain (as a so-called wildcard certificate "*.yourcompany.com").

-When you receive the certificate file, install it on the server that will function as BI server.
+2. When you receive the certificate file, install it on the server that will function as the BI server.
 The certificate file must be installed with the private key linked to your certificate, so we can then connect this certificate during installation.

 Firewall configuration